 As you can see in this very sentence, there is no object.
 To make it easier to understand, there is no possible answer to the question what?

-The Italian verbs taking a double auxiliary (or helping verbs) are those who can be both transitive and intransitive verbs.
+All the Italian verbs taking a double auxiliary (or helping verbs) can be transitive and intransitive.

-List of the most common Italian verbs taking a double helping verb
+List of the most common Italian verbs taking a double auxiliary

-Examples of Italian verbs that take a double auxiliary used as transitive verbs
+Examples of Italian verbs taking a double auxiliary used as transitive verbs

 - Ho finito il libro – I finished the book